 The following list has links to make it easier to check them out.
 None of these are affiliate links, but I’m not ruling out using them in the future if I find out they have them.

 Meditation apps — I’ve been meditating every morning for months, now, and honestly… I don’t know that I’ve gotten better at it.
 But it does give my day a better start.
+Sometimes, all I do is just spend a few minutes breathing (after brushing my teeth, downing a class of water with my thyroid meds, and getting my first cup of coffee).

 Tea — mostly either Twinings (mainly Lemon Ginger, Peppermint, and Earl Gray) and Yogi Teas (Sweet Tangerine Positive Energy is my favorite morning tea).
 Also, my sister sent me a gift card to Jasmine Pearl Tea Company (Oregon-based), and I’ve been enjoying the teas I ordered.